MarioCDS/ionic-project/readme.md

 We also use states to make the UI update dynamically, such as displaying buttons as "pending" when sending data to the server.

-**a description of how to run the app in the browser and on a platforms (Android/iOS), including CLI commands**
+**A description of how to run the app in the browser and on a platforms (Android/iOS), including CLI commands**

 ```shell
 npm install --save @tinymce/tinymce-react